 .
-The Law "On Compulsory Insurance No 165 - IVF dated 24 June 2011 (the Compulsory Insurance Law) sets forth the general principles of four compulsory types of insurance - (i) compulsory insurance of immovable property, (ii) compulsory insurance of civil liability in connection with the use of immovable property, (iii) compulsory civil liability insurance of owners of motor vehicles and (iv) passengers' personal accident insurance.
+The Law "On Compulsory Insurance No 165 - IVF dated 24 June 2011 (the Compulsory Insurance Law) sets forth the general principles of two compulsory types of insurance with respect to immovable property - (i) compulsory insurance of immovable property, and (ii) compulsory insurance of civil liability in connection with the use of immovable property.
 The Compulsory Insurance Law is said to be aimed at protecting the property interests of individuals and legal entities by ensuring that the losses they suffer are compensated, while it expressly excludes the loss of profit.

-Two types of compulsory insurance related t o the immovable property are defined as follows:
+Two types of compulsory insurance related to the immovable property are defined as follows:

-- Compulsory insurance of immovable property -The Compulsory Insurance Law makes it obligatory for the owners or holders of immovable property, whether individuals or legal entities, to obtain loss or damage insurance coverage, with the exception of certain types of immovable property.
-Among covered insurance events are: fire, lightning strikes, natural disasters, natural gas explosions, floods, third party actions, etc. - Compulsory insurance of civil liability in connection with the use of immovable property has been introduced to insure against damage to health and property of third parties in connection with the use of immovable property, as well as with construction, renovation and other similar works being carried out within the boundaries of such immovable property.
+- Compulsory insurance of immovable property The Compulsory Insurance Law makes it obligatory for the owners or holders of immovable property, whether individuals or legal entities, to obtain loss or damage insurance coverage, with the exception of certain types of immovable property.
+Among covered insurance events are fire, lightning strikes, natural disasters, natural gas explosions, floods, third party actions, etc. - Compulsory insurance of civil liability in connection with the use of immovable property has been introduced to insure against damage to health and property of third parties in connection with the use of immovable property, as well as with construction, renovation and other similar works being carried out within the boundaries of such immovable property.
 The use of immovable property is limited to that by legal entities or individual entrepreneurs for the purposes of their respective entrepreneurial activities.
-The introduction of this type of insurance is, in our view, particularly important in the light of the high level of construction activity that is going on in the country.
+The introduction of this type of insurance is, in our view, particularly important in the light of the high level of construction activity that is going on in the country